cg-manish/mcgain-bloog/content/posts/free-k8-cluster/index.md

 ## TLDR:
 Create 3 Oracle Cloud virtual machines with ARM Ampere CPU.
-The always free tier covers 3,000 OCPU hours and 18,000 GB hours per month, essentially 4 vCPU and 24GB RAM running 24 hours for a month.
+The always free tier covers 3,000 OCPU hours and 18,000 GB hours per month, essentially 4 vCPU and 24GB RAM running 24 hours a day for a month.

 You can create a single VM or create 3 VMs: 1 Master node (2 vCPU + 12 GB Memory) and 2 worker nodes each with (1 vCPU and 6GB Memory).
 Create a cluster with kubeadm.